KarthihaKrishnan/Smart-household-manager/README.md

 - Learned DOM manipulation and event handling
 - Managed UI state changes between pending and purchased items
 - Iteratively improved layout and usability

 This phase helped me understand how user actions drive application state.

+Phase 2 - Data Persistence
+- Introduced a data-driven render architecture
+- Implemented browser-based persistence using localstorage
+- Ensured grocery items survive page refresh and browser restart.
+- Designed the app with a single source of truth for easier backend migration

+This shows growth, not just features.

 ## Current Limitations
 At the moment:
 - Data is stored only in the browser
 - Refreshing the page clears the list
 - Items are available only on one device

 These limitations are intentional and have helped me clearly understand why backend systems are required in real applications.

 ## Planned Enhancements (Full-Stack Roadmap)